-We have a tiered pricing policy for our vaccines sold through public markets.
+We have a tiered pricing policy for our vaccines that address public health priorities in low and middle income countries, and are sold through private and public channels.
 This means that we offer countries prices based on their income levels rather than a single flat rate.
-Our policy is based on four key principles:
+Our policy is based on four principles: